-(L-R) ‘LEGENDS OF THE SEA’ DUVET SET; ‘THE ENCHANTED FOREST’ DUVET SET, BOTH FROM £148, FORIVOR.
+(LEFT) ‘LEGENDS OF THE SEA’ DUVET SET; (RIGHT) ‘THE ENCHANTED FOREST’ DUVET SET, BOTH FROM £148, FORIVOR.
 IMAGE: JON GORRIGAN

 Your collections celebrate the magic of the natural world and the elemental relationship that children have with it.
 How do you find that children respond to your bedding?

 [Rebecca] One of the greatest joys of our business is the feedback we get from parents and children about their experiences with our bedding.
 We know that our blankets and bedding sets quickly become household favourites, with children refusing to sleep in anything else – partly because they are so soft but also because they love the details to explore.
 It’s lovely as although one of our quilted blankets might be given as a gift for a newborn baby, they will use it as a playmat perhaps to begin with, then on their beds, for building dens and snuggling on the sofa, so they really do grow with the children.